jgaliger/ITIS_6200-Course-Project/README.md

 Attack Stimulation:
-1. In order to examine the local application, run (npm install -l) on vscode in order to install Node.js and MongoDB.
+1. From the project root:
+    a. npm install
+       i.
+If dependencies are missing, install manually with the line below:
+   b. npm install express ejs morgan method-override mongoose express-session connect-mongo connect-flash bcrypt
 2. One installed, run (node attackStimulator.js) in order to start the file
     a.
 Status: Displays the current ratchet values associated with Alice and Bob
     b.
 Snapshot: Saves the current state of Alice's ratchet in order to perform attack